Elasto Mania: Versions

 Elasto Mania was created by Balázs Rózsa as a sequel to the 1997 game titled Action SuperCross.
 The main differences between both games are the slight change in physics and the addition of twelve internal levels.
 The demo version contains 18 official levels, while the full one contains 54.
-In addition to these official "internal" levels, many "external," fan-created levels can be found online, in some cases gathered in level packs.
+In addition to these official "internal" levels, many "external", fan-created levels can be found online, in some cases gathered in level packs.

 The latest official patch for Elasto Mania is v1.11a.
 Development of unofficial patches have given rise to v1.3, which features online multiplayer.

-In August 2014, Elasto Mania 2 was released as an official iOS app.
+In August 2014, Elasto Mania 2 was released as an official iOS app, and later for Microsoft Windows in 2017.

-In 2017, Elasto Mania 2 was released on Microsoft Windows.

 In May 2020, a remastered version of the original Elasto Mania was released on the Steam gaming platform.
 Later that year, Elasto Mania 2 and Action Supercross were also released on Steam, and a discounted Trilogy Pack of all three games is also available.